zwang531/simple_robot_game/README.md

 Direction faced:S

 How to test:
-open terminal, navigate to the directory that has the python file and run the following, python game1.py
+open Terminal, navigate to the directory that has the python file and run the following,\n python game1.py